Editing & Ghostwriting

-As an editor, it’s my job to escort your manuscript or piece of writing to the next level.
+As an editor or ghostwriter, it’s my job to escort your manuscript or piece of writing to the next level.
 My specialty is to detect missing dimensions that if addressed, will expand the capacity of the work.
 I point out key portals of possibility.
 Applying the critical and creative imagination, my mind will seek out and destroy what is weak, polish what is strong, and identify dormant seeds that can flourish into gardens when care is applied.

 I’m here to help you vitalize the living truth encoded in your words.

 I specialize in speculative fiction, fantasy and sci-fi but work with any genre and age category, from picture book through middle grade, young-adult, and adult.
 I have edited for traditionally published authors, self-published authors, conscious entrepreneurs, students, and university professors.
-I have a degree in English Literature and have spent the bulk of my life reading, writing, and studying good writing craft.
+I have a masters degree in English Literature and have spent the bulk of my life reading, writing, and studying good writing craft.
 I have received numerous scholarships and awards for my writing and am committed to continual professional development.

 Types of Editing Services